clojurists-together/clojuriststogether.org/content/news/2024/2024 Short Term Updates April May.md

 Moving forward, enhancing diff visualization will be my primary focus.
 A more intuitive representation of changes will not only improve the tool's usability but also its adoption.
 I encourage everyone in the Clojure community to try clj-mergetool, especially in challenging merge scenarios, and share any issues or feedback.
 Your contributions are crucial for refining the tool and expanding its capabilities.

 Thank you for your continued support and contributions to the clj-mergetool project. <br>

 ---
+\
+&nbsp;

 ## Compojure-api: Ambrose Bonnaire-Sergeant
 Q2 2024 Report No. 1.
 Published April 30, 2024